Hórreo: Distribution

-Hórreos are mainly found in the Northwest of Spain (Galicia and Asturias) and Northern Portugal.
-There are two main types of hórreo, rectangular-shaped, the more extended, usually found in Galicia and coastal areas of Asturias; and square-shaped hórreos from Asturias, León, western Cantabria and eastern Galicia.
+Hórreos are mainly found in the Northwest of Spain (Asturias and Galicia) and Northern Portugal.
+There are two main types of hórreo, rectangular-shaped, the more extended, usually found in Galicia and coastal areas of Asturias; and square-shaped hórreos from Asturias, León, western Cantabria, and eastern Galicia.

 Origins

 The oldest document containing an image of an hórreo is the Cantigas de Santa Maria by Alfonso X "El Sabio" (song CLXXXVII) from the 13th century.
 In this depiction, three rectangular hórreos of gothic style are illustrated.

 Types

 There are several types of Asturian hórreo, according to the characteristics of the roof (thatched, tiled, slate, pitched or double pitched), the materials used for the pillars or the decoration.
 The oldest still standing date from the 15th century, and even nowadays they are built ex novo.
 There are an estimated 18,000 hórreos and paneras in Asturias, some are poorly preserved but there is a growing awareness from owners and authorities to maintain them in good shape.